 “She cared about me, and so did her boss and her boss’ boss.
 That just shows how awesome [TASB] has been…I can’t believe how lucky I am to have people in my corner,” Austin Community College Police Officer Chris Hernandez said.

 The hard work and dedication of the workers’ compensation team has not gone unnoticed.
-For six consecutive times, the program has been recognized as a High Tier performer by the Texas Department of Insurance for top speed and efficiency in operations.
+For seven consecutive times, the program has been recognized as a High Tier performer by the Texas Department of Insurance for top speed and efficiency in operations.

 Superb quality and cost-effective service